rust-lang/rfcs/text/3649-macros-named-capture-groups.md

   the ordering and nesting of different groups is restricted based on what can be inferred by the contained variables, since the groups themselves are ambiguous.
-- Metavariable expressions use an unintuitive format: syntax like `${count($var, n)}` is used to refer to the `n`th parent group of the smallest group that captures `$var`.
+- Metavariable expressions as they currently exist use an unintuitive format: syntax like `${count($var, n)}` is used to refer to the `n`th parent group of the smallest group that captures `$var`.
 Referring to groups directly would be more straightforward than using a proxy.
-- Repetition-related diagnostics are limited because the compiler has limited ability to guess what a capture group _should_ refer to when a captured groups and variables do not align correctly.
+- Repetition-related diagnostics are suboptimal because the compiler has limited ability to guess what a capture group _should_ refer to when a captured groups and variables do not align correctly.
-- Repetition mismatch diagnostics like can only be emitted after the macro is instantiated, rather than when the macro is written.
+- Repetition mismatch diagnostics can only be emitted after the macro is instantiated, rather than when the macro is written.
 (E.g. "meta-variable `foo` repeats 2 times, but `bar` repeats 1 time")
 - As a result of the above, using repetition is somewhat fragile; small